 When the current to the solenoid is cut off, the plunger spring will press the plunger against the pilot opening of the diaphragm.
-The pressure above the diaphragm then rises to correspond to the water inlet pressure and the pressure of the spring will close the valve.
+The pressure above the diaphragm then rises to correspond to the water inlet pressure and the valve will close.